darkwaterfoundation/docs/quadcopter.md

 ![Quad ESCAPE alignment](/images/quad-wiring.png)

-The baromter is connected to the GPIO pins on the ESCAPE board.
+The barometer is connected to the GPIO pins on the ESCAPE board.
 The other connections are left to right.
 1. CPPM from radio receiver.
 2. ESC one 3.
 ESC two 4.
 ESC three 5.
 ESC four.
 The BEC is connected to the first of the servo connectors and provides power to both the ESCAPE board and the Raspberry Pi zero

 ##### Finished Quadcopter